civican/legisinfo/44-1/bills/C-244/bill_text.md

 ### Section 41.121

-  **(1)** Paragraph 41.1(1)(a) does not apply to a person who circumvents a technological protection measure for the sole purpose of maintaining or repairing a product, **including any related diagnosing, if the work, performer's performance fixed in a sound recording or sound recording to which the technological protection measure controls access forms a part of the product**.
+  **(1)** Paragraph 41.1(1)(a) does not apply to a person who circumvents a technological protection measure for the sole purpose of maintaining or repairing a product, including any related diagnosing, if the work, performer's performance fixed in a sound recording or sound recording to which the technological protection measure controls access forms a part of the product.

   **(2)** For greater certainty, subsection (1) applies to a person who circumvents a technological protection measure in the circumstances referred to in that subsection for another person.